knightsUCF/City-Builder-Architects-Production/marketing/notes.md

 NOTE: If you're not much of a reader, then reading those first two will get you really, really far.

 If you want to check out the rest, I've got them listed at: www.brandonstiles.com/100books

+Predictive Marketing For Markerters

+Team Of Teams

+Find Your Why

+Everybody Lies

+Black Box Thinking

+Those are just a couple offhand.